Tonwalter888/YTLitePlusEXTRA/README.md

 ## FAQ
 [Here](FAQs/FAQ_EN.md)

-## How to build a YTLitePlusEXTRA IPA using Github actions
+## How to build a YTLitePlusEXTRA IPA using Github Actions
 > [!NOTE]
 > If this your first time, complete following steps before starting:
 >